- None of this is investment advice.

 Printing OTC trades

 You can print OTC options trades you've done on FTX!
-FTX will manage the margin etc. In order to do print an OTC trade:
+FTX will manage the margin etc. In order to print an OTC trade:

 - You and the other party both need FTX accounts (or you could use subaccounts etc.)